sweetpea22/ethernoirs/README.md

 The intent of this project is to explore how the evolving smart contract, ZK & NFT standards will change how we play games.
 This game is inspired by the aspect of darkforest that enabled permissionless story-building and trading of information.

 ### Technical Details
-EtherNoirs is a fully on-chain game.
+EtherNoirs is pretty much fully on-chain.

 It features:
 - The front-end is built in Typescript, Tailwind and Nextjs.
 - Each NPC is a ERC-6551 Tokenbound account in possession of alibis and information (1155s).
 - Every move in the game in recorded on-chain to funnel into a leaderboard, this is the multiplayer component.